 - Properly repaired timber windows can last another 100 years with a bit of care and attention

-This cottage in Powys had ill-fitting PVCu windows which detracted from its character so the owners chose to replace with sash windows.
+This cottage in Powys had ill-fitting PVCu windows which detracted from its original character so the owners chose to fit replacement sash windows.

-How Much Does It Cost to Replace or Repair a Sash Window?
+How Much Does it Cost to Repair a Sash Window?

-Glazing can be replaced in sash windows if the original frames are salvageable.
-If able to be renovated to a good condition, the single-glazed panels can be upgraded to slim double-glazed units.
-Also new sashes can be fit into existing frames for which sash window repair specialists Ventrolla estimate anything from £1,000 per window.
+Glazing can be replaced in sash windows and if the original frames are in good condition, single-glazed panels can be upgraded to slim double-glazed units.
+Also new sashes can be fitted into existing frames for which sash window repair specialists Ventrolla estimate around from £1,000 per window.

-For a complete replacement of sash window, cost will depend on specification (glazing types, choice of timber and any special feature of detailing required).
-Roughly, expect to pay from £1,750 per window.
+For the complete replacement of sash window, cost will depend on specification (glazing types, choice of timber and any special feature of detailing required).
+You can expect to pay approx. from £1,750 per window.

 Editor's Note: Homebuilding.co.uk partners with the UK's best window and door suppliers to match your requirements with their products.
 Simply answer a few questions on what you need from your doors and windows and we’ll put you in touch with a relevant partner.